NCAR/PyReshaper/README.md

     $  doxygen Doxyfile

-The Doxygen filter doxypypy must be installed in order to completely filter the Python source code when generating the API documentation.
-To obtain the doxypypy filter, download and install doxypypy from:
+The filter doxypypy is used by Doxygen to format the Python source code, if it is found.
+If it is not found, then the raw Python code is send (unfiltered) to Doxygen.
+To obtain a copy of the doxypypy filter:

     https://github.com/Feneric/doxypypy.git